eyukselen/ete/README.md

 # ete text editor

+## V 0.3.a.2

+* added Sniplets panel. only tree working no save no text for now

 ## V 0.3.a.1

 Ete is my experiment with wxPython library - styled text control in particular.